EdmundKorley/hangman/JOURNAL.md

 - *Hangman* - the containerized game logic that weaves the previous components together to implement a fully functional hangman game.

-The Drawing, Keyboard, and Settings components should definetly have a UI layer / view where Words is more of a service and Hangman weaves all the components together to implement a game.
-There are two main ways I immediately think about when tackling this.
+The _Drawing_, _Keyboard_, and _Settings_ components should definitely have a UI layer / view where _Words_ is more of a service and _Hangman_ weaves all the components together to implement a game.
+There are two approaches that come to mind when tackling this.
 We could start from the top-down, trying to implement the heavy Hangman component first and then tackling the smaller discrete components afterwards.
-Or with a bottom-up approach, we could start with discrete independent components (Drawing, Keyboard, Words, Settings) first.
+Or with a bottom-up approach, we could start with the discrete independent components (Drawing, Keyboard, Words, Settings) first.

 I'm leaning towards a bottom-up approach, as it will be easier to test these discrete components as we move along.
 Before moving on, I want to do a bit of research on if I'm missing anything with these OOP-driven design for a hangman game.

 Another set of views and components I need, the *Keys*, which will display the current keys correctly guessed and underscores for the keys to be guessed, and the *Status*, which will display information about the current session such as incorrect guesses made, guesses left, record, and so on.

+Tue Feb 14 10:21:13 2017

+React seems like a perfect fit for the compartmentalizing of our components.
+React components can help organize the separation of concerns we stipulated earlier.

+With something as simple as this, let's avoid the overhead of Webpack and just load the React libraries from a CDN.
+Plus there is a probability they will be loaded from a browser's cache given the prevalence of React on the web.
+Let's see if I can get Babel included as well from a CDN as well so we can write ES6/ES7.
+Although I'm not sure if you can transpile JavaScript on the client-side, as polyfills may not be enough to implement all the ES6/ES7 features.
+Interesting, it turns out you can and it is in fact what sites like CodePen and JSFiddle use to turn user-provided ES6/ES7 into browser-complaint ES5.
+It looks like the `text/babel` and `text/jsx` tags is what lets Babel on the client-side know what to transpile so if you included such a tag with unsupported ES6/ES7 before including Babel from a CDN then it would fail.
+Perfect, got everything running from a CDN.

+While on the topic of tooling, I wonder if there is a way to automatically include all JavaScript files in a folder from a single script tag - trying to mimic the bundling behavior of Webpack on the client side.
+It seems like it would be too much work and little value added to do that from the client side and would be much easier from the server side.
+I want to be able to host this on GitHub Pages for free so  I don't have much control on the server side.

+Regardless, I feel good about the overall design and approach for this Hangman game.
+Will probably tackle the Settings component first.